TechyTimo/react-mobx-demo/README.md

 ## How to install

 ```
-  1. Rename .env_example to .env (you can adjust it to your preference)
+  1. Rename .env_example to .env
   2. yarn
   3. yarn start
-  4. Adjust src/utils/api.js to your preference
+  4. Adjust src/utils/api.js and .env to your preference
 ```

 ## Folder Structure